Table of Contents

 2b.
 Unassemble the door members and then re-assemble with the acrylic sheet and the plywood panel in place.

-Fix by nailing as shown in the illustration and also nail metal straps to the top and the bottom of the door for added strength.
+To secure with nails or screws. by nailing as shown in the illustration and also A short nail with a large flat head used for securing roofing felt, plasterboard, sheet metal to wood etc. metal straps to the top and the bottom of the door for added strength.

 Step 3.
 Add the decorative grille